 1) Do a Course

-For those looking to study graphic design, there are many different options from a full-blown university degree to practical online certifications like adobe certified associate (ACA), the graphic design Bootcamp offered by Udemy or Google UX design professional certificate.
+For those looking to study graphic design, there are many options, from a full-blown university degree to practical online certifications like adobe certified associate (ACA), the graphic design Bootcamp offered by Udemy or Google UX design professional certificate.

 2) Design Your Resume and Portfolio

 If writing isn’t your strong suit, essay generator can help you.
 The best way to showcase your portfolio is by building your own website.
-There are hundreds of web hosting options out there like WordPress, Wix or Squarespace.
+There are hundreds of web hosting options like WordPress, Wix, or Squarespace.
 If you haven’t yet completed the first piece for your portfolio, this is your chance.

-Creating your own website is the ideal way to gain valuable design experience while also working on your online presence, and growing your network.
+Creating your own website is the ideal way to gain valuable design experience while working on your online presence and growing your network.

 3) Learn the Major Tools/Software

-Graphic designers use software design tools on a daily basis.
+Graphic designers use software design tools daily.
 Some of the best are Adobe illustrator/photoshop/InDesign, Canva, and Gravity designer.
-While there are many options out there, it’s hard to look past Adobe when it comes to reputation.
+While there are many options, it’s hard to look past Adobe regarding reputation.

-As mentioned above, Adobe provides their own courses, so it’s relatively simple to gain a thorough understanding of the software through a course designed by the creators themselves.
+As mentioned above, Adobe provides its courses, so it’s relatively simple to gain a thorough understanding of the software through a course designed by the creators.

 As we’ve seen, highly skilled graphic designers are in high demand.
-Students looking to pursue a career in design have the option of studying a degree at university, recognised courses from industry leaders like Adobe and Google, or completing any number of online courses and building their own portfolios from scratch.
+Students looking to pursue a career in design can study a degree at a university, recognized courses from industry leaders like Adobe and Google, or complete any online courses and build their own portfolios from scratch.

-What remains a good idea, either way, is adopting the mindset of a learner, being genuinely passionate and curious about the industry, being comfortable with the software and having the communication skills to present yourself to the world and tell your own story.
+Either way, what remains a good idea is adopting a learner’s mindset, being genuinely passionate and curious about the industry, being comfortable with the software, and having the communication skills to present yourself to the world and tell your own story.